Corina Brussaard: Career and impact

 Brussaard is a scientist for Antarctic viral ecology, the quantitative and qualitative significance of viral mediated mortality of microbes for population dynamics, community composition, and the production and efficiency of the pelagic food web.
 Brussaard's research focuses on studying the interaction between viruses and their host algae in relation to climate change, and more specifically on how this interaction is affected by environmental factors, such as CO2 concentration and temperature, the availability of light and nutrients.

 Brussaard studies the ecological role viruses play in the sea, combining field work and detailed laboratory studies.
 She investigates the importance of microbial (phytoplankton and bacteria) cell death rates and its consequences for the pelagic biogeochemical cycling (carbon, nutrients including iron), as well as isolation of novel algae-infecting viruses (e.g. viruses infecting Phaeocystis belonging to the recently named large-genome Mimiviridae family).
 She also discovered the first dsRNA virus that infects protists and lipid membrane-containing Micromonas viruses.
 Additionally she has developed methods for the rapid detection and enumeration of viruses, and for measuring cell lysis rates as a consequence of viral infections.

-Brussaard is the President of the International Society of Microbes (ISVM) and is also the Chair of the Netherlands Scientific Committee on Oceanic Research (SCOR) Committee from 2006 until 2016 and its secretart from 2014–2018.
+Brussaard is the President of the International Society of Microbes (ISVM) and is also the Chair of the Netherlands Scientific Committee on Oceanic Research (SCOR) Committee from 2006 until 2016 and its secretary from 2014–2018.
 She was also a member of the Netherlands Polar Committee from 2010–2014 and is a Fellow of the American Academy Microbiology and of the Council for Earth and Life Sciences of the Royal Netherlands Academy of Arts and Sciences.

 Brussaard's research has received interest from radio, newspapers and magazines.
 Moreover, Brussaard was a guest on the Dutch television show Pauw & Witteman on 23 January 2013 to discuss the then new Dutch Dirck Gerritsz Laboratory.

 In March 2016, Brussaard was selected as a Fellow of the American Academy of Microbiology.